-- John F. Kennedy Memorial Fellowship (for German Citizens) Deadline: November 15, 2016
+John F. Kennedy Memorial Fellowship (for German Citizens)

 CES Visiting Scholars will be able to:

-- Expand their research by accessing Harvard University’s resources including the world's largest university library and private library system.
+- Expand their research progress and goals by accessing Harvard University’s resources, including the university library.

 - Receive a Harvard University research appointment and have a Harvard email account and ID card granting full access to Harvard’s facilities.

-- Present research in a weekly Visiting Scholars Seminar and receive feedback on work-in-progress from colleagues in their field.
+- Present research in the weekly New Research on Europe Seminar and receive feedback on work-in-progress from colleagues.

-- Participate in the Center’s robust program of talks, study group sessions and conferences.
+- Participate in CES programmatic activities, including seminars, conferences, and student engagements.
 View the CES Events Calendar.